An Overview of Big Island Botanical Gardens

 The quantity and variety of plants and flowers that call the Big Island of Hawaii home is truly astonishing.
-Some of the botanical gardens on the Big Island have over two thousand varieties of plants growing on their grounds.
+Some of the Big Island botanical gardens have over two thousand varieties of plants growing on their grounds.
 This diversity is largely due to the wide range of climate zones across the island, mixed with the consistent temperatures of those zones.
 The Big Island possesses the highest concentration of climate zones of any place in the world: 4 out of 5 Major climate zones and 10 out of 13 sub-zones.
-The climate diversity makes it the perfect setting for incredible gardens to thrive all around the island.
+The climate diversity makes it the perfect setting for incredible botanical gardens to thrive all around the island.

 Plant Hardiness Zones